suds-community/suds/README.rst

 * Added ``unwrap`` option, allowing the user to disable ``suds`` library's automated simple document interface unwrapping (contributed by Juraj Ivančić).
-* Fixed a problem with ``suds`` constructing parameter XML elements in its SOAP requests in incorrect namespaces in case they have been defined by XSD schema elements referencing XSD schema elements with a different target namespace.
+* SOAP request parameter XML elements no longer constructed in incorrect namespaces in case they have been defined by XSD schema elements referencing XSD schema elements with a different target namespace.
 * ``DocumentStore`` instance updated.

   * Separate ``DocumentStore`` instances now hold separate data with every